Medical Student Data Requests

 Accreditation Council for Graduate Medical Education (ACGME) annual surveys) and data from surveys and research conducted by LCOM faculty and learners that are not a part of routine program evaluation.

-This policy pertains to data in the learner demographics and learner performance categories collected and stored by the Office of Medical Student Education (OMSE).
-It does not pertain to any data collected by students that are voluntarily provided
+This policy pertains to data in the learner demographics and learner performance categories collected and stored by the Office of Medical Education (OME).
+It does not pertain to any data collected by students that are voluntarily provided by students.

 Due to the importance of maintaining confidentiality, current medical students may only be granted access to datasets that do not include any identifiable peer learner demographic and/or performance data.